bcgov/esm-server/README.md

 # EAO Project Information & Collaboration System (EPIC)

-EPIC is a new web-based project information and collaboration system, aimed at improving the efficiency and transparency of the provincial environmental assessment process by providing citizens and stakeholders with more intuitive access to project data and information.
+EPIC is the BC Environmental Assessment Office's web-based project information and collaboration system, a tool to improve the efficiency and transparency of the provincial environmental assessment process by providing citizens and stakeholders with more intuitive access to project data and information.

-This application is a tool to support the work of EAO staff, project proponents, and other stakeholders as environmental assessments are conducted.
+Built through the Office's EAO Systems Modernization Project (ESM), in alignment with and as a pathfinding project of the BCDevExhange collaboration between the Office of the Chief Information Officer and Government Communication and Public Engagement's Government Digital Experience teams, this application is a tool to support the work of EAO staff, project proponents, and other stakeholders as environmental assessments are conducted.

 ## Features

-The features provided by the web-based ESM application include:
+The features provided by the web-based EPIC application include:

-* Public participation in the Environmental Assessment (EA) process
+* Greater transparency, understanding and public participation in the Environmental Assessment (EA) process
-* Provides detailed project details, status, important dates, contact information and other relevant information
+* Comprehensive project details, status, important dates, contact information and other relevant information
 * Public-facing view of documents related to proposed and ongoing development projects
 * Maps showing exactly where projects are located within the province